BOARD CHARTER

 6.8.
 Directors’ Commitment

-Directors are expected to commitsufficient time to perform such duties and responsibilities as expected from them.
+Directors are expected to commit sufficient time to perform such duties and responsibilities as expected from them.
 No Directors shall sit on the boards of more than five (5) listed issuers and before accepting any new directorship (whether for listed issuers or otherwise), the Directors concerned shall notify the Chairman, the notification of which shall include an indication of time that will be spent on the new appointment.
 The Chairman of the Board shall also do likewise and notify the Board before taking up any additional appointment of directorships.

 6.9.
 Directors' induction and training

 The Group acknowledges that the Directors’ induction process and continuous education is vital for Board members to gain clear insight into the Group as well as keeping them abreast with development of state of economy, technological advances, regulatory updates and management strategies to enhance the Board’s skills and knowledge in discharging its responsibilities effectively.
-Directors’ induction may take various forms, including formal and informal sessions, such as the following:

 • time with other Directors to enable further insights and knowledge of the Company; in particular the Chairman and the Company Secretary;